genesiscommunitysuccess/docs/docs/01_getting-started/01_what-is-the-genesis-lcnc-platform.md

 ---
-title: 'What you get'
+title: 'What is the Genesis LCNC Platform?'
-sidebar_label: 'What you get'
+sidebar_label: 'What is the Genesis LCNC Platform?'
-sidebar_position: 2
+sidebar_position: 1
-id: what-you-get
+id: what-is-the-genesis-lcnc-platform
 ---

 The Genesis LCNC Platform is an environment for developing robust, high-performance financial applications at speed and running them efficiently.